+- Child care arrangements

 - Different schedules e.g. fixtures after school, courses and other commitments outside of school

 - Times of arrival and departure

 - No one lives on the route to school

-- Journey takes longer with car sharing
+- Already being dropped off by someone else (not in school)

+It can be concluded that whilst there are occasions when car sharing can occur it is not realistically an option for most of the time.
 Staff who walk to school are those that live in the immediate local area and the vast majority of staff live more than 10 miles from school and public transport is not an option.